Historical Type and Music

 Giulio Caccini (1551–1618) was the father of Francesca Caccini (further below):

-Actually more an early Baroque composer, Francesca Caccini (1587–after 1641) was also a singer, lutenist, poet, and teacher.
+Actually more of an early Baroque composer, Francesca Caccini (1587–after 1641) was also a singer, lutenist, poet, and teacher.
 She was the daughter of the Renaissance composer Giulio Caccini:

 A Renaissance-related highly entertaining musical intermezzo: